BREAKING NEWS!!! $775 MILLION SETTLEMENT REACHED!!

 Legal cases against Bayer AG and Johnson & Johnson suffered a setback in 2018 when a Pennsylvania state court judge overturned $27.8 million that a jury awarded to an Indiana couple, Lynn Hartman and her husband.
 The amount awarded was $1.8 million in compensatory damages and $26 million in punitive damages.
 Like many other plaintiffs, they had argued Bayer AG and Johnson & Johnson failed to warn them of internal bleeding risks associated with their drug Xarelto.
 Fortunately, she has made a full recovery.

-The most common argument brought by plaintiffs are the risks of uncontrolled bleeding, for which they argue they were not properly warned.
+The most common argument brought by plaintiffs is the risks of uncontrolled bleeding, for which they argue they were not properly warned.
 The lack of an antidote and proper oversight has led to several hundred deaths and countless more suffering injuries.

 Big pharmaceutical companies have armies of lawyers working them and the funding to continue defending themselves, making it difficult to argue against the dangers of the drugs they market and sell.
 Bayer AG and Johnson & Johnson expect to make $4 billion from the marketing and sales of Xarelto in 2019 alone.

 Xarelto is often marketed as a safer anticoagulant alternative to Warfarin.
-It is commonly prescribed for people with atrial fibrillation, a common heart rhythm disorder, and to treat and reduce the risk of deep vein thrombosis and pulmonary embolisms.
+It is commonly prescribed for people with atrial fibrillation, a common heart rhythm disorder, to treat and reduce the risk of deep vein thrombosis and pulmonary embolisms.

 Without a known and approved antidote, you could be facing undue risks for which the consequences could be quite severe, even life-threatening.
 If you are taking Xarelto, speak to your medical professionals about these complications.
 They will be able to provide you the appropriate information about the side effects, whether they recommend you take it for your condition, and you will know if you can file a lawsuit.

 An injury due to a drug that was supposed to help you can be among the most frightening things you could ever experience.
-But you’re not alone You shouldn’t have to be.
+But you’re not alone.
+You shouldn’t have to be.

 Patients who are allergic to rivaroxaban should avoid Xarelto.
 Xarelto should also not be taken by patients with an artificial heart valve or active or uncontrolled bleeding.
 Xarelto poses serious risks to patients who undergo spinal tap or epidural procedures because it can cause blood clots along the spinal cord that can lead to paralysis, especially in patients who have a genetic spinal defect, patients with a spinal catheter, and patients who are taking NSAIDs or other anticoagulants.
 If you were not aware of this, contact us immediately to file a lawsuit.